ablanco1950/LicensePlate_Yolov8_MaxFilters/README.md

 In that folder you should find the train and valid folders necessary to build the model

+To ensure the version, the used roboflo file roboflow.zip is attached

 Unzip the file with the test images test6Training.zip, taking into account when unzipping you can create a folder

 test6Training inside the test6Training folder, there should be only one test6Training folder, otherwise you will not find the